 How Much Does NFL Game Pass Cost?

 The NFL Game Pass price is $99.99 a season; which is far cheaper than even a month of cable television.
+(If you purchase early, you can pay in 3 or 4 installments every 30 days.)
 If you happen to subscribe to NFL Game Pass midway through the season, that subscription cost is prorated as well.
-Your Game Pass subscription will last until July 21, 2021, giving you plenty of time to relive the season after the fact!
+Your Game Pass subscription will last until July 31, 2022, giving you plenty of time to relive the season after the fact!

 You can also try NFL Game Pass free for 7 days to see if you like it before paying.

-It’s worth noting that you can normally watch NFL Preseason games online that are out-of-market live with Game Pass.
+It’s worth noting that you can normally watch NFL preseason games online that are out-of-market live with Game Pass.
 In-market preseason games can also be watched on replay any time.
-However, the 2020 preseason has been cancelled.

 On another positive note, you also get access to live gameday audio.
 With this service, you could listen in real time, to the games you don’t care much about; and then watch your favorite team on the big screen later in the day (after you got all your Sunday chores done).